-Often parents do not use these environments and therefore lack confidence in supervising their children's online activities.
 It is important that we support parents by raising awareness of the benefits, risks and dangers to help them understand more about what their children are doing online.
 We need to offer practical advice and guidance on how to keep their family safe online and what to do if things go wrong.

 7.2 Adhering to Acceptable Use Policies in all Establishments